 4. Forward Contracts

 Businesses and consumers that need or want to conduct recurring transfers abroad can lock in at a specified exchange rate.
-An XE Customer Service Representative can help you defined currency pair for up to a twelve-month period.
+An XE Customer Service Representative can help you lock in the value of a defined currency pair for up to (or possibly longer than) a twelve-month period.

 5. Currency Market Analysis